vtex/faststore-docs/docs/how-to-guides/platform-integration/vtex/intelligent-search-reports.md

 In the Next JS starters, they are the `ProductGalleryQuery` and `SearchSuggestionsQuery`.

 > Not every search query is full-text.
-You can consider a search query as being full-text if it uses the query variable `term` is not empty.
+You can consider a search query as being full-text if the query variable `term` is not empty.

 2. Add the metadata fragment to above one of the queries

 Here's the snippet for the metadata fragment: